 The Pixie-Net is operated through a collection of C/C++ programs and webpages.
-Version 1.10 can be downloaded here:
+The latest version (2.20) is compatible with bootfiles from version 2.1x and can be downloaded here:

-The 4 files for the SD card's FAT boot partition (visible from Windows) differ for the PSA and standard variant of the firmwaere.
+The 4 files for the SD card's FAT boot partition (visible from Windows) differ for the PSA and standard variant of the firmware.
 They can be downloaded here

 bootfiles_PSA_112.zip (compatible with SW 1.10)